frc2609/Charged-Up-2023/docs/Before Match Checklist.md

 ### Auto
 * Correct autonomous path is selected
     * If not: Select correct autonomous path in SmartDashboard or Shuffleboard
+### CAN Bus
+* No CAN bus errors in Driver Station
+    * If error: Check Spark Max for power
+        * If no power/no status LED: Check breaker (red blinking light on PDH indicates tripped breaker)
+            * If breaker tripped: Power cycle robot
+            * If breaker good: Put Spark Max in recovery mode (replace if not appearing on computer)
+        * If power, check can bus connections (plug into spark max to check which ones it can see)
+            * If you cannot see a certain CAN device, that is likely where the CAN bus is disconnected
+        * If power and status light, use [Spark Max Status Light Reference](https://docs.revrobotics.com/sparkmax/status-led)
 ### Dashboard
 * NetworkTables is updating
     * If not: